aleksrutins/ratatouille/index.md

 # Ratatouille [![Build Status](https://travis-ci.com/munchkinhalfling/ratatouille.svg?branch=master)](https://travis-ci.com/munchkinhalfling/ratatouille)
 ## A library that adds currying and pipes to C.

-Ratatouille is a library that adds currying and pipes to C.
+Ratatouille is a library that adds currying (maybe partial application?
+I always mix them up.) and pipes to C.

 ## Installation